zababurinsv/empera/Doc/Eng/API2.md

 ## SendToken

-3.1)**/api/v2/SendToken**  - sending coins from one account to another (you need to specify the private key of the sender's account)
+3.2)**/api/v2/SendToken**  - sending coins from one account to another (you need to specify the private key of the sender's account)
 #### Parameters:
 * FromID - the account number of the sender
 * FromPrivKey - sender private key in hex format
-* ToID - the account number of the recipient, the number or public key in hex format (in this case, it will create a new account with the name specified in the first line of the description of the payment and the payment the account will be charged 10 Tera)
+* ToID - the account number of the recipient
 * Token - tokens name (string)
 * TokenID - tokens ID (string)
 * Amount - count of tokens